p-breslin/company-intelligence-agent/README.md

 ## Troubleshooting

-- **Database Issues:** Verify your PostgreSQL or Chroma instance is running and configured properly in any relevant scripts or environment variables.
+- **Database Issues:** Verify your PostgreSQL or Chroma or Weaviate instance is running and configured properly in any relevant scripts or environment variables.
 - **Missing Dependencies:** Double-check you installed everything in requirements.txt (for Python) and package.json (for Node).
 - **CORS or Network Errors:** If requests are blocked, adjust the FastAPI or React dev server settings to allow cross-origin requests.
 - **Ollama Errors:** Ensure Ollama is installed and running if you rely on local LLM inference.